smartcontractkit/solana-stablecoin-workshop/INSTRUCTIONS.md

 cat oracle/.env

 # The file is organized by deployment phases:
-# - PHASE 1: Oracle Program Deployment (to be filled during deployment)
+# - PHASE 1: Oracle Program Deployment (partially pre-filled, requires DATASTREAMS credentials from instructor)
-# - PHASE 2: Stablecoin Program Deployment (to be filled during deployment)
+# - PHASE 2: Stablecoin Program Deployment (to be filled along the way)
-# - PHASE 3: CCIP Integration (to be filled during deployment)
+# - PHASE 3: CCIP Integration (to be filled along the way)
-# - PHASE 4: Ethereum Side Deployment (to be filled during deployment)
+# - PHASE 4: Ethereum Side Deployment (to be filled along the way)
 ```

 ### Step 0.4: Important .env File Notes

+**🔑 Chainlink Data Streams Credentials:**
+You'll need to obtain `DATASTREAMS_CLIENT_ID` and `DATASTREAMS_CLIENT_SECRET` from your instructor.
+These credentials are required for accessing Chainlink Data Streams in Phase 1.

 **⚠️ Special Characters in API Secrets:**
 If your `DATASTREAMS_CLIENT_SECRET` contains special characters (`&`, `<`, `>`, `*`, etc.), make sure it's properly quoted: